Robert Sobukwe

-Robert Mangaliso Sobukwe (5 December 1924 – 27 February 1978) was a prominent South African anti-apartheid revolutionary and founding member of the Pan Africanist Congress (PAC), serving as the first president of the organization.
+Robert Mangaliso Sobukwe OMSG (5 December 1924 – 27 February 1978) was a South African anti-apartheid revolutionary and founding member of the Pan Africanist Congress (PAC), serving as the first president of the organization.

-Sobukwe was regarded as a strong proponent of an Africanist future for South Africa and opposed political collaboration with anyone other than Africans, defining "African" as anyone who lives in and pays his allegiance to Africa and who is prepared to subject himself to African majority rule.
+Sobukwe was regarded as a strong proponent of an Africanist future for South Africa and opposed political collaboration with anyone other than Africans, defining "African" as anyone who lives in and pays allegiance to Africa and who is prepared to subject themselves to African majority rule.
 In March 1960, Sobukwe organized and launched a non-violent protest campaign against pass laws, for which he was sentenced to three years in prison on grounds of incitement.
 In 1963, the enactment of the "Sobukwe Clause," allowed an indefinite renewal of his prison sentence, and Sobukwe was subsequently relocated to Robben Island for solitary confinement.
 At the end of his sixth year at Robben Island, he was released and placed under house arrest until his death in 1978.

 Early life

 Childhood: 1924–1947

-Sobukwe was born in Graaff-Reinet in the Eastern Cape Province on 5 December 1924, as the youngest child of Hubert and Angelina Sobukwe.
-While his father worked as a general store clerk and part-time woodcutter, Sobukwe's Xhosa mother served as a domestic worker in white homes.
-He grew up in a poor household and was educated at a local Methodist mission for primary school.
+Sobukwe was born in Graaff-Reinet in the Eastern Cape Province on 5 December 1924.
+Robert Sobukwe was the youngest child.
+He had five siblings which consisted of four brothers and one sister.
+While his father who was from Lesotho worked as a general store clerk and part-time woodcutter, Sobukwe's Xhosa mother served as a domestic worker in white homes.
+Robert's earliest education was a mission school in Graaff Reinet located in South Africa.
 At age 15, Sobukwe continued and eventually completed his secondary education at the Healdtown Institute, which provided a Methodist Christian and liberal arts education to all students.
+When he finished his education there he enrolled for a Primary Teachers' Training Course for two years.
+However he didn't receive a teaching post.
+Later on Sobukwe's education went on a pause in 1943 when he suffered from tuberculosis.